awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-sender-id.md

 1. Under **Case classification**, do the following:

-   1. For **Limit Type**, choose **Pinpoint SMS**\.
+   1. For **Limit type**, choose **Pinpoint SMS**\.

    1. For **Link to site or app which will be sending SMS**, identify the website or application where your audience members opt in to receive your SMS messages\.

    1. For **Type of messages**, choose the type of message that you plan to send using your sender ID:
+      + **One Time Password** – Messages that provide passwords to authenticate with your website or application\.
+      + **Promotional** – Noncritical messages that promote your business or service, such as special offers or announcements\.
       + **Transactional** – Important informational messages that support customer transactions, such as order confirmations or transaction alerts\.
 Transactional messages must not contain promotional content\.
-      + **Promotional** – Noncritical messages that promote your business or service, such as special offers or announcements\.
-      + **One Time Password** – Messages that provide passwords to authenticate with your website or application\.

    1. For **Targeted Countries**, specify the countries where you want to register a sender ID\.
 Support for sender IDs and sender ID registration requirements vary by country\.
-For more information, see [Supported Countries and Regions](channels-sms-countries.md)\.
+For more information, see [Supported Countries and Regions \(SMS Channel\)](channels-sms-countries.md)\.

-      If your list of countries exceeds the character limit for this text box, you can instead specify the countries in the **Use Case Description** box\.
+      If the list of countries exceeds the character limit for this text box, you can instead list the countries in the **Case description** section\.

 1. Under **Requests**, do the following: